 As current advice stands Osteopathic and other Allied Health Professional practices remain open at their own discretion and following sanitizing guidelines.

-WE ARE MONITORING THE ADVICE AS TO HELPING RELIEVE THE NHS AS CAPACITY BECOMES STRETCHED, WENT TO OFFER APPOINTMENTS FOR ACUTE INJURIES AND TO RETURN KEY-WORKERS TO THEIR ROLES.
+WE ARE MONITORING THE ADVICE AS TO HELPING RELIEVE THE NHS, OFFERING APPOINTMENTS FOR ACUTE INJURIES AND TO RETURN KEY-WORKERS TO THEIR ROLES.

 AT THIS TIME OF GENERAL ISOLATION, WE ASK EVERYONE TO CONSIDER WHETHER AN APPOINTMENT IS NECESSARY ENOUGH TO RISK THE SPREAD OF THE VIRUS.